Future of Digital Car Cockpit: Top Infotainment Trends for OEMs to Monitor

-By 2026, the connected vehicle market is predicted to generate for OEMs.
+By 2026, the connected vehicle market is predicted to generate $273 billion in revenue for OEMs.
 In-vehicle infotainment systems will be responsible for a fair share of those revenues too.
-By the same year, the IVI market is expected to grow to – up from $15 billion in 2016.
+By the same year, the IVI market is expected to grow to $46 billion – up from $15 billion in 2016.

 Such rapid market growth is fueled by several factors:

 - Increased customer demands for connectivity and better driving experience.

 - Gradual commoditization of innovative technologies such as AI/ML, IoT, 5G and V2X communication standard.

 - The inevitable arrival of Level 3 and Level 4 autonomous vehicles, fostering OEMs to come up with new ways for entertaining passengers.

 In this post, we’ll take a closer look at where the in-vehicle infotainment is heading in the 2020s.

 The State of Modern In-Vehicle Infotainment (IVI) Systems

 Today, software already represents 10% of total vehicle content.
 By 2030, its share will increase to 30% as most OEMs take a course on “making vehicles as smart as mobile phones”.
 Furthermore, over 125 million connected cars will be shipped to consumers worldwide between 2018 and 2022 with the majority of sales occurring in the US, the UK, and Germany.